eth-cscs/pytorch-training/slides/src/3.1-more_on_training/section-slides.md

 `state_dict()` returns a reference to the model's parameters.

 <AdmonitionType type="warning">
-Use `copy.deepcopy` to copy the state dictionary.
+Use a deep copy to copy the state dictionary.
 </AdmonitionType>